 Technically, the GeForce GTX 760 is really just a rework of the existing GK104 processor that was used in past 600 series cards, but the pricing has dropped and performance adjusted.
-The eVGA GeForce GTX 760 is the lowest of the current 700 series cards and offers some amazing performance that is capable of 2560x1440 is many games but offers 1920x1080 users with extreme levels of filtering while keeping the frame rates up.
+The eVGA GeForce GTX 760 Superclocked offers some amazing performance that is capable of 2560x1440 in many games but offers 1920x1080 users with extreme levels of filtering while keeping the frame rates up.
 The card requires a single 6-pin PCI-Express power connector with a recommended 450 watt power supply as it draws 170 watts of power.
 It is a double wide card for the cooler and features one HDMI, one DisplayPort and two DVI connectors.
 Priced around $250.

-The new Radeon R7 260X from AMD is essentially just a rebadged version of the previous 7790 graphics card.
+The Radeon R7 260X from AMD is essentially just a rebadged version of the previous 7790 graphics card.
 It offers the same level of features just at slightly higher clock speeds.
-The real reasons for the move up the charts is the reduction in the price that makes it a better value compared to the GTX 650 Ti graphics cards at roughly the same price point.
+While the card may not be as efficient as the new NVIDIA GeForce GTX 750 cards, it still beats it out when it comes to raw performance in games.
 The card does a great job handling most games at the 1920x1080 resolution with high detail levels.
 It requires just a single 6-pin PCI-Express power connector and a 450W power supply.
 Connectors include VGA, DVI, HDMI and DisplayPort.
 Priced around $140.